Nadjamuddin Daeng Malewa

 Nadjamuddin Daeng Malewa (EVO: Nadjamoeddin Daeng Malewa; c.
-1907 – 5 January 1950) was an Indonesian politician and businessman who served as the first prime minister of the State of East Indonesia from January to September 1947, when he was removed from office following charges of embezzlement.
-Prior to becoming prime minister, Nadjamuddin briefly served as the mayor of Makassar and was active in the Indonesian nationalist movement.
+1907 – 5 January 1950) was an Indonesian politician and businessman who served as the first prime minister of the State of East Indonesia (NIT) from January to September 1947.
+Prior to his premiership, Nadjamuddin briefly served as the mayor of Makassar in 1945 and was active in the Indonesian nationalist movement.

 Born in 1907, on the island of Buton, Nadjamuddin received his education in Makassar.
-In the late 1920s and early 1930s, he became active in the nationalist movement.
-In 1931, he led the foundation of the Indonesian Shipping Association which aimed to organize shipowners from Sulawesi.
-Following the end of the Japanese occupation period (1942–1945) and the beginning of the Indonesian National Revolution (1945–1949), he briefly served mayor of Makassar.
-In late December and early January 1947, after the Denpasar Conference, he became the Prime Minister of the State of East Indonesia.
-His premiership was ended by an embezzlement scandal, and he was replaced by Semuel Jusof Warouw.
+During the 1920s and 1930s, he became active in the nationalist movement.
+In 1931, he led the foundation of the Indonesian Shipping Association which organized shipowners from Sulawesi.
+During the Japanese occupation (1942–1945), he was appointed to the position of mayor of Makassar.
+During the Indonesian National Revolution (1945–1949), and after the Denpasar Conference (which he took part in), Nadjamuddin became the Prime Minister of the State of East Indonesia.
+His premiership ended following charges of Embezzlement, and he was replaced by Semuel Jusof Warouw.
 Following the end of his term, he was sentenced to prison and he died while on parole.